instructure/instructure-ui/docs/contributor-docs/writing-docs.md

 The most complex type is the `type: example`.
 It will render as the `embed` did, but it also provides access to the code, which is editable and the changes reflect on the rendered view immediately.

-There are to ways these examples can be written.
+There are two ways these examples can be written.

 In the first example, a valid `ReactNode` is enough and the docs system will take care of the rendering.
 In the second example, a whole `component` is needed and it must be `rendered` with the built in `render` method at the very end of the example